fismanda/covid19-seroprev-equity/README.md

 ## Funding

-This research was supported by a grant to DNF from the Canadian Institutes for Health Research (2019 COVID-19 rapid research funding OV4-170360).
+This research was supported by grants to DNF from the Canadian Institutes for Health Research (2019 COVID-19 rapid research funding OV4-170360 and operating grant #518192).

 ## Contact